aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 }
 ```

 This generates a `manifest.webmanifest` file that is added to the head of the HTML document.
+It can also access the environment variables, so we can decide which icon to use based on the environment.

 *TODO*: try linking it to the `app/layout.tsx` file and see if it works with next-pwa.